MakuxCode/git-test/README.md

 This is a sample on how to deploy a web application.

 ## How to Contribute
 This shows how to contribute to this project.
+Fork this repository and then issue Pull Requests for review.